lzap/dejq/README.md

 The SQS implementation is not production-ready, it needs more testing as it was written as a "fallback" implementation if we find the Postgres approach not suitable from the operational perspective.

+*Error handling*: When a handler returns `nil`, job is redelivered multiple times (configurable in SQS) and if it all fails the job is discarded (or put to dead letter queue depends on configuration).
+Dependant jobs will be executed.

 Redis implementation
 --------------------

 Very simple implementation using Redis linked list.
-Job dependencies are concatenated into list so it is guaranteed that the same worker receives all of them.
+Job dependencies are concatenated into list, so it is guaranteed that the same worker receives all of them.
 There is no heartbeat, dead-letter queue or resubmitting of failed jobs.
 This implementation is meant for temporary solution, to test the interface and upgrade to Postgres or SQS later on.

+*Error handling*: When a handler returns `nil`, an error is sent to logger and the job is discarded.
+Dependant jobs will be executed.

 In-Memory implementation
 ------------------------

 It's a synchronous implementation where a single background goroutine is handing the tasks and enqueue operation blocks until the work is done.
 Also there is not error handling code, when a handler returns an error the library calls `panic` to draw immediate attention.
 At this point it should be pretty obvious, but to be sure: do not use this in production!

+*Error handling*: When a handler returns `nil`, the program panics.
+The reason is to bring attention as the in-memory implementation is meant for development.

 Running the example
 -------------------